NoahBres/LearnRoadRunner/docs/drive-constants.md

 public static final double MAX_RPM = 1;
 ```

 **`TICKS_PER_REV`** is the number of "ticks" the motors' encoders will count per revolution.
 You will find the specs of your drive train motors on the manufacturer's site.
-For goBILDA's 5202 motors, be sure to use the `Encoder Countable Events Per Revolution (Output Shaft)` number listed on each motor's page.
+For goBILDA's 5202/5203/5204 motors, be sure to use the `Encoder Resolution` number listed in the "Specs" section on each motor's spec page.
 For a few of the non-goBILDA motors, a list of revelant specs are listed below because the vendors do not make them obviously accessible on their own sites.
 Thank you goBILDA for being awesome.

 <div class="flex justify-center">